 Centrifuge for 5-10-15 and 20 minutes.

-Comment: interrupt centrifugation every 5 minutes to mash up the cakes in the scoops using a metal spatula in order to break down any water pockets that may have formed.
+Note:interrupt centrifugation every 5 minutes to mash up the cakes in the scoops using a metal spatula in order to break down any water pockets that may have formed

 interpretation of results

-Our experience has shown that an industrial centrifuge used at its nominal operating rate and with an optimum amount of reagent, will produce a cake having a dry solids content close to that obtained with measurements carried out on filter scoop pellets (depending on sludge type, we will use the 10 minute or 20 minute test to forecast industrial dry solids content).
+Our experience has shown that an industrial centrifuge used at its nominal operating rate and with an optimum amount of reagent produces a cake having a dry solids content close to that obtained with measurements carried out on filter scoop pellets (depending on sludge type, we use the 10 minutes or 20 minutes test to forecast the industrial scale dry solids content).